For Immediate Release

 The "If You See Something, Say Something™" campaign – originally implemented by New York City's Metropolitan Transportation Authority and now licensed to DHS for a nationwide campaign – is a simple and effective program to engage the public and key frontline employees to identify and report indicators of terrorism, crime and other threats to the proper transportation and law enforcement authorities.

-The "If You See Something, Say Something™" campaign partnership with the NCAA launched today during the NCAA March Madness men's and women's basketball tournaments, and will feature both print and video materials – including an "If You See Something, Say Something™" public service announcement featuring Secretary Napolitano and NCAA President Mark Emmert that will play at all tournament games and future NCAA events, which can be viewed here.
+The "If You See Something, Say Something™" campaign partnership with the NCAA launched today during the NCAA March Madness men's and women's basketball tournaments, and will feature both print and video materials – including an "If You See Something, Say Something™" public service announcement featuring Secretary Napolitano and NCAA President Mark Emmert that will play at all tournament games and future NCAA events.

 Over the past nine months, DHS has worked with its federal, state, local and private sector partners, as well as the Department of Justice, to expand the "If You See Something, Say Something™" campaign and the Nationwide Suspicious Activity Reporting (SAR) Initiative – an administration effort to train state and local law enforcement to recognize behaviors and indicators related to terrorism, crime and other threats; standardize how those observations are documented and analyzed; and expand and enhance the sharing of those reports with the Federal Bureau of Investigation and DHS – to communities throughout the country.